 2 Unit / 2 years= 240 hours with 6-12 modules

 Requirements

-- Modules can be selected from one or more of the fields (expressive forms). - · Modules can be across fields. - Modules can be revisited extension (area of interest). - Diary and Portfolio of Works a recording and working method to show students' development of processes to create, invent and select.
+- Modules studied in class will be selected from the below modules. - Diary and Portfolio of Works a recording and working method to show students' development of processes to create, invent and select.